dannilin2601/hda_survival_analysis/README.md

 - **Jupyter notebooks for simulation experiments**
 - **Jupyter notebooks for TCGA dataset experiments**

-The notebooks are designed to be easily uploaded and executed on **Kaggle**, enabling users to reproduce the experiments in a cloud-based environment without requiring local computational resources.

 ## Running Experiments and Hyperparameter Configuration

 To run an experiment: